The skank dancers

 Skanking is a form of dancing practiced in the ska, ska punk, hardcore punk, reggae, drum and bass and other music scenes.
 The dance style originated in the 1950s or 1960s at Jamaican dance halls, where ska music was played.

-In the early 1960s, ska was the dominant music genre of Jamaica and was popular with British mods and with many skinheads.
+In the early 1960s, ska was the dominant music genre of Jamaica and was popular with British mods, hard mods and with many skinheads.

 Trojan skinheads, influenced by traditional 1960s skinhead culture, are named after Trojan Records, to stress the influence of black Jamaican music and the rude boy style to the skinhead subculture.